rust-lang/rfcs/text/0000-coroutines.md

-A popular implementation (which we are also going to follow) is to transform coroutine control flow into an explicit state machine, with state snapshot stored in a structure, whose pointer is passed to the coroutine code each time it is resumed (in this respect coroutines are remarkably similar to regular closures with their "closure environments").
+A popular implementation (which we are also going to follow) is to transform coroutine control flow into an explicit state machine, with state snapshot stored in a structure, whose pointer is passed to the coroutine code each time it is resumed (In this respect coroutines are remarkably similar to regular closures with their "closure environments".
+In fact, to an outside observer, a coroutine is not distinguishable from a closure that happens to return a `CoResult`).

 ### Syntax
 Coroutines use the same syntax as regular closures with an addition of a "yield" expression: